Part 3: Learning and Improving

 When we first started writing this series, we expected it to be a single article.
 Then it ran long, so we broke up the parts about play and the meta.
 Then that section ran long and we decided to move the parts we thought were more useful for players who’ve tried and enjoyed tournaments already, and are now looking to improve, to their own article.
 We also didn’t want to suggest that new players have to practice a bunch before going to their first tournament — it certainly helps, and we think players should, but it’s by no means required!

-So in our third and final Start Competing article, we’re going to cover how you can internalize all of the principles in our last article, and how to learn from your experiences to improve for future events.
+So in our third and final Intro to Tournaments article, we’re going to cover how you can internalize all of the principles in our last article, and how to learn from your experiences to improve for future events.

 Internalizing Good Play

 Going to tournaments, especially large events, can be intimidating.
-You’re in a new environment, playing several games in a row, against people and armies you may have never played against, within a strict time limit, and with real stakes for losing.
+You’re in a new environment, playing several games in a row, against people and armies you may have never played against, within a strict time limit, and with real stakes for losing (as real as the stakes in a toy soldier game can get, anyway).
 It’s stressful, and in those conditions, it is very easy to forget important things or make unforced errors that can cost you games.
 It can be even worse when you’ve won a few games, because then the stakes are even higher.

 The key to overcoming these challenges is to Internalize Good Play.
-In other words, you need to make sure that the tenets of good play–such as managing your time, sticking to the plan, and making sound decisions–are a natural part of your playstyle.
+In other words, you need to make sure that the tenets of good play, like managing your time, sticking to the plan, and making sound decisions, are a natural part of your playstyle.
 If playing well quickly is just how you play and your army plan is second nature, then when you’re in a tournament you’ll have one less thing to worry about, and you’ll make fewer errors.

 Practice, Practice, Practice